 Click here for program student learning outcomes and technical standards.

-This program is offered at the Gardner and Fitchburg campuses.
+This program is offered at the Gardner and Leominster campuses.

 Volunteer opportunities, service learning, and civic engagement components are suggested as ways of enhancing classroom learning.
 Technology is integrated into all aspects of attending college in the 21st Century.
 Students are expected to have proficient computer skills and the ability to access the internet via desktop/laptop computer or tablet.
 Internet access may be from home or through a public site such as a local public library, public college or at any Mount Wachusett Community College campuses.